kimollivier/convergence/README.md

 PS D:\project\geodesy>
 ```

+## Magnetic Deviation
 The next item to obtain is the magnetic deviation.
 This is conveniently supplied by the BGS site with a little REST interface.
 The site is very rate-limited so you have to pace your requests.
 Even that was not enough and I get thrown out easily.
 In the end I built a little database in sqlite to store the results.
 You can just keep re-running the script until all points are retrieved.
+There is a sample mag_dec.py script that works for a one off and another that uses arcpy to extract some centroids of map sheets in lat/long and then save the results in an sqlite file.
+I have added a delay but even that is not enough for a lot of sheets.